How to pronounce it?

 Store ‘Makowiec’ in a cool place for up to 4 days, covered with a towel.
 Unless you live in a hot climate, there’s no need to refrigerate it.

 Yes, this Poppy Seed Roll freezes very well.

-Just wrap it with cling film, stick a label on (with date and description) and place in the freezer.
+Just wrap it with cling film, stick a label on it (with the date and description) and place it in the freezer.
 Thaw for 2 hours before serving, at room temperature.

-Note: If you’re baking this roll with an intention of freezing – skip the frosting and decoration.
+Note: If you’re baking this roll with the intention of freezing – skip the frosting and decoration.
 Frosting turns runny and sticky in the freezer.
 Decorate the roll once defrosted.

 For Yeast Dough